-5.3.1.5 Demand forecasting at a more disaggregated level
+5.3.2.9 Demand Forecasting at a Disaggregated Level

 Most of Vector's growth-related investments are required at a much more disaggregated network level.

 a.
 Zone substation and feeder level

 At a zone substation or feeder level, factors such as changes in the customer mix (for example when commercial activity in a previously mainly residential area increases), or the impact of single large customers can be material on overall forecasting.
 In addition, as part of network development it is often necessary to reconfigure the network, thus moving customers between zone substations or feeders.
 The short-term impact of external factors such as weather patterns or economic cycles is also more noticeable at a zone-substation level - where customers often tend to be quite similar in nature, and spread over a limited geographical area, and hence likely to be subject to, and respond to, the same factors in the same manner.